The Good Food Finance Initiative

 These structural improvements and science-informed innovations will be developed through the Innovation Experts Group and Leaders Roundtables, including Sherpa-level working meetings, and will be shared to networks of partners and allies.

-Key dates on the GFFI calendar are:
+Key events on the GFFI calendar are:

 For more information, contact the Secretariat at: firstname.lastname@example.org